This GED Science Study Guide explains the things you’ll have to learn to pass the GED Science subtest.

 Is the GED Science Test Hard?

 Many test-takers find the GED Science test pretty hard.
 The test measures to what extent you are able to understand, analyze, interpret, and apply the provided GED Scientific Information.

 Because there are quite a few questions that include visual elements, understanding how to read this information properly is key.
-So becoming well-prepared and familiar with this sort of representation is needed for success.
-This makes the GED Science test pretty hard.
+So, becoming well-prepared and familiar with this sort of representation is needed for success.
+This makes the GED Science test pretty hard, but it is what is on the Science GED test.

 How Long is the GED Science Test?

 Many students ask us: how long is the Science GED test?
 Well, on the GED Science Test, you are given 90 minutes to complete 34 questions.
 You’ll see questions that include reading passages, but there are also, as said before, questions that include graphics such as tables, diagrams, maps, or graphs.

 The GED tests are timed tests.
-Taking multiple practice tests will not only allow you to discover your weak points, but it also lets you get accustomed to the testing format, and if you take timed practice tests, you’ll learn what it is to take tests under time pressure.
+Taking multiple practice tests will not only allow you to discover your weak points but it also lets you get accustomed to the testing format, and if you take timed practice tests, you’ll learn what it is to take tests under time pressure, but making GED Science study notes will help you ace the GED Science test.

 How Many Questions Can You Miss on the GED Science Test?